-Galapagos Cruises - The ultimate trip for naturalists on holidays Ecuador is a visit to the strange Galapagos Islands.
+Galapagos Cruises - The ultimate trip for naturalists is a visit to the strange Galapagos Islands.
 It is a delight to explore the Islands and find extraordinary creatures that have no fear of humans.
 Several tour companies offer 5-day cruises offering voyages of exploration and natural wonders.
 Close-up encounters in small groups are a delightful way to see this wonder of nature.

 Galapagos Birdwatching - The Galapagos Islands have many indigenous species of birds including thirteen species of finches, which are only found here.
 In total there are 38 indigenous birds on the Islands.
 There are also blue-footed boobies and many other fascinating species.
 Penguins are also found here.
-Pink flamingoes are a stunning sight in the lagoons.
+Pink flamingos are a stunning sight in the lagoons.
 Flightless cormorants dive in the waters and it is truly like nowhere else on earth.

 Galapagos Diving - The Galapagos Islands are just as amazing underwater as on land.
 The archipelago hosts an amazing variety of underwater marine life.
 Scuba divers will see the tiny penguins and flightless cormorants diving through the waters.
 There are dolphins, marine iguanas and even whales pass by as they migrate.
 The Humboldt Current has a cooling effect on these waters.

 Hammerheads and huge numbers of manta rays exist here, which are a thrilling experience on your tours Galapagos.